blekenbleu/blekenbleu.github.io/Arduino/index.md

 2) (Arduino) USB bootloader[s] <- there have been several:
    * [STM32duino Bootloader](https://github.com/Serasidis/STM32_HID_Bootloader)
      AKA bootloader 2.0 AKA **HID bootloader**
-     **Arduino uses this to download Blue Pill sketches using [ST Microelectronics-supported libraries](https://github.com/stm32duino)**
+     **For downloading Blue Pill sketches using [ST Microelectronics-supported libraries](https://github.com/stm32duino)**
-     A USB bootloader in Blue Pill flash reduces storage available for Arduino sketches.
+     USB bootloader in Blue Pill flash reduces storage available for Arduino sketches.
    * other bootloaders are IMO obsolete:
      - [Maple-derivative bootloaders](https://github.com/jonatanolofsson/maple-bootloader)
      - Maple boards had USB reset hardware to force re-enumeration
      - [Roger Clark's 8k bootloader](https://github.com/rogerclarkmelbourne/STM32duino-bootloader)
        Be aware that some of Roger Clark core code is *also* called Stm32duino..
      - Not sure which core (libmaple or stm32duino) [this bootloader supports, but is 4k](https://github.com/davidgfnet/stm32-dfu-bootloader)
-3) STM serial bootloader - **not recommended for frequent reprogramming**
+3) STM serial bootloader - **tedious for frequent reprogramming**
-   Blue Pills have only a serial bootloader in ROM;&nbsp; a USB bootloader gets installed in flash memory.
+   Blue Pills have only a serial bootloader in ROM;&nbsp; a USB bootloader gets installed in flash.
    *Load firmware via USART1 by first jumpering*:
    `Boot0 HIGH`
    `Boot1 LOW`